 The conclusion of this sourdough bagels recipe

-These sourdough bagels are absolutely perfect.
+These sourdough bagels are perfect.
 Caramelized crust, dense and chewy center.
-Exactly like you want a good bagel to be.
+Precisely how you want an excellent bagel to be.

-They taste wonderful with just the slight tang from the sourdough starter.
+They taste lovely with just the slight tang from the sourdough starter.
 They are great right out of the oven, cold or toasted.

-They are great for breakfast, lunch and dinner, or for a snack.
+The bagels are great for breakfast, lunch, dinner, or a snack.
 They’ll send you straight to New York heaven.

 - The “Classic” Bagel – Just a good layer of cream cheese.

-- The “Foodgeek” Bagel – Toasted really dark and with an obscene amount of cultured butter.
+- The “Foodgeek” Bagel – Toasted dark and with an obscene amount of cultured butter.

-- The “Pizza” Bagel – Add tomato sauce and mozzarella and your favorite pizza toppings on top (pineapple anyone?) and toast in the oven for 10 minutes.
+- The “Pizza” Bagel – Add tomato sauce, mozzarella, and your favorite pizza toppings on top (pineapple, anyone?) and toast in the oven for 10 minutes.

-- The “Ham and Cheese” Bagel – Add copious amounts of delicious cheese and wonderful country ham on top – Can be eaten both cold or toasted in the oven.
+- The “Ham and Cheese” Bagel – Add copious amounts of delicious cheese and excellent country ham on top – It can be eaten cold or toasted in the oven.

 - The “Smashed Avocado and Poached Egg” Bagel – Toast the bagel.
 Mash the avocado with salt and pepper and put on the bagel.
 Top with a freshly poached egg.

-- The “Cheese Burger” Bagel – Toast the bagel, smear with mayonnaise, add a beef patty and two slices of mature cheddar and shredded lettuce.
+- The “Cheese Burger” Bagel – Toast the bagel, smear with mayonnaise and add a beef patty, two slices of mature cheddar, and shredded lettuce.
 Top with homemade ketchup.

 Please share this sourdough bagels recipe on social media

 This is my recipe for sourdough bagels.
-I hope you will want to try it, because they are just so good.
+I hope you want to try it because they are just so good.

-If you bake these bagels and post them on Instagram, please tag me as @foodgeek.dk so I can see it.
+If you bake these bagels and post them on Instagram, please tag me as @foodgeek.dk so I can see them.
 That would make me very happy.